nus-cs2103-AY1920S2/duke/docs/README.md

 ### 3.8 Reschedule a deadline or event: `snooze`
 Changes the date and timing for a deadline or the details for an event.
-todo tasks cannot be snoozed.
+Note: todo tasks cannot be snoozed.

 Format: `snooze INDEX /to TASK_FORMAT`